axel-rock/axelrock.fr/_posts/2015-06-25-un-mois-en-suede.md

 ---

-*This article is in French.
-If you are interested to read this article or the following one in English, please drop me a line.*

 Ça y est, ça fait un mois que j’ai débarqué en Suède.
 Parfois j’ai l’impression que je suis arrivé la veille, mais à d’autres moments j’oublie que j’ai vécu ailleurs.
 C’est une drôle d’impression.

 Mais laisse-moi te raconter un peu mes premiers pas d’expatrié.